0xSero/partisia-docs/docs/dictionary.md

 A computer network where every node distributes packets to all it neighbors

 ### Large Oracle
+A reference to the entire committee when performing some vital task involving MPC, E.G. forming a new committee.

 ### MPC
 Secure multiparty computation (for the token see MPC token).
 The privacy layer of Partisia Blockchain utilizes several zero knowledge protocols.
 Most notably MPC.